 It is difficult to say whether you should accept an offer from the insurance company without having our team review it first.
-Generally, it’s not a good idea to accept an insurance company’s first offer.
+Generally, accepting an insurance company’s first offer is not a good idea.
 The first offer may not be the fairest compensation possible.

 After being involved in a texting while driving car accident, you should: